Taisho Otome Fairy Tale: Anime

 On December 20, 2020, at the Jump Festa '21 online event, it was announced that the series would receive an anime television series adaptation by SynergySP.
 It is directed by Jun Hatori, with scripts written by Hiroko Fukuda and Mayu Watanabe designing the characters.
 Yasuharu Takanashi is composing the series' music.
 It aired from October 9 to December 25, 2021, on TV Tokyo, TVO, BS11, and AT-X. (Note: TV Tokyo lists the series premiere at 25:53 on October 8, 2021, which is effectively 1:53 a.m.
 JST on October 9.)
-Garnidelia performed the opening theme (オトメの心得, Otome no Kokoroe), while Shun'ichi Toki performed the ending theme (真心に奏, Magokoro ni Kanade).
-Ayasa Itō performed the ending theme (戀ノ歌, Koi no Uta) of episode 12.
+Garnidelia performed the opening theme "Otome no Kokoroe" (オトメの心得), while Shun'ichi Toki performed the ending theme "Magokoro ni Kanade" (真心に奏).
+Ayasa Itō performed the ending theme "Koi no Uta" (戀ノ歌) of episode 12.
 Funimation streamed the series while Muse Communication licensed it in Southeast Asia.